 The practice’s creative design philosophy is informed by an investigative and creative approach based upon its own and the client’s social, aesthetic, and ecological values, and the physical and socio-political context and technical performance requirements specific to each project and landscape.
 Often this happens in collaboration with well-known artists, mathematicians, physicists, musicians and experts in other fields.
 The results are often innovative and architecturally unique, iRAL does not impose an instantly recognisable architectural ‘signature’ style on the buildings it designs.

-Ian Ritchie Architects supports Ritchie Net – an international network of like-minded ‘graduates’ from our practice who now have their own architectural practices in Budapest, Hamburg, Istanbul, Krakow, Leipzig, Lisbon, Munich, Seoul and Tokyo.
+Ian Ritchie Architects supports Ritchie Net – an international network of like-minded ‘graduates’ from our practice who now have their own architectural practices in Budapest, Hamburg, Istanbul, Katowice, Leipzig, Lisbon, Munich, Seoul and Tokyo.

 iRAL have won more than 70 competitions, premiated in 40 more, and received over 100 national and international awards.
 These include the Iritecna Prize for Europe, Eric Lyons Memorial Award for European Housing, Commonwealth Association of Architects Award for Innovation and the Advancement of Architecture, IABSE (International Association of Bridge and Structural Engineers) Millennium Outstanding Structure Award, two UK Millennium Product Awards, and many Civic Trust and RIBA Awards.
 The practice has been shortlisted for the prestigious RIBA Stirling Prize on four occasions and twice for the Mies Van der Rohe Award – European Union Prize for Contemporary Architecture.